balapraharsha/GalaxyMorph/README.md

 # 🌌 GalaxyMorph

-AI-powered Python/Flask application for automated classification of galaxy morphology from photometric data.
+AI-powered Python/Flask application for automated classification of galaxy morphology from photometric data.<br>
-Classifies galaxies into **STARBURST**,** STARFORMING**, and other subclasses using a Random Forest Classifier.
+Classifies galaxies into **STARBURST**,**STARFORMING**, and other subclasses using a Random Forest Classifier.

 ----